marcvaneijk/marcvaneijk.old/_posts/2016-03-03-armdynamicendpoint.md

 author: Marc van Eijk
 title: Azure Resource Manager - get rid of hardcoded public endpoint in your templates and retrieve them dynamically
 tags: Azure Resource Manager, ARM, blob, public endpoint, reference, concat
-published: false
 ---
 With the introduction of Microsoft Azure Stack technical preview, Microsoft is getting really close to one consistent platform.
-One of the key benefits of consistency it the ability you get to make your development efforts once and reuse them on the same platform independent of its physical location (being the public cloud Microsoft Azure, your service provider running  or own your datacenter running Microsoft Azure Stack.
+One of the key benefits of consistency is the ability to make your development efforts once and reuse them on the same platform independent of its physical location (being the public cloud Microsoft Azure, your service provider or your own datacenter running Microsoft Azure Stack).

 <img src="/images/2016-03-03/jsontemplate.png" width="500">